fbpx

 • Rotate Toys.
 Package up half of the kids’ toys and put them in the attic or garage.
 Six months later, bring them out and put away the other half.
 It’s like Christmas every six months, and you don’t have to bring anything else into the house!

 • Give Experiences.
 For special occasions, give an experience instead of a material gift.
-This can include concert tickets, passes to the zoo or water park, trips to see friends, cooking lessons, etc.
+This can include concert tickets, zoo or water park passes, trips to see friends, cooking lessons, etc.

 • High Quality Items.
-Instead of buying lots of small, cheap items for your home, focus on a few high-quality toys, appliances, etc.
+Instead of buying many small, cheap items for your home, focus on a few high-quality toys, appliances, etc.

 Manage Clutter